 Rated efficiency: Water heater efficiency is measured in Uniform Efficiency Factor or UEF; it’s a formula that smooths out the performance / tank capacity differences of different types of water heaters so you get an apples to apples comparison of energy efficiency.
 A traditional electric water heater has a UEF of around 0.93 to 0.95.
 A hybrid electric water heater or heat pump water heater has a UEF of 2.3 to 4.0.
 (In fact in the list of ENERGY STAR electric water heaters, this gap from 0.97 to 2.3 is precisely the point at which the list switches from electric resistance tanks to heat pump tanks.)

 Works in any weather: If the temperature of the air source drops enough that it becomes less efficient to operate the heat pump than to operate the electric resistance heater, the heat pump automatically switches to electric mode.
-The heater can also combine the heat pump and electric resistance heater modes at times of high demand to ensure a steady supply of hot water
+The heater can also combine the heat pump and electric resistance heater modes at times of high demand to ensure a steady supply of hot water.
+This means you can connect the air intake and exhaust to the outdoors year-round; when it’s too cold for the heat pump to extract heat from really cold outdoor air, it just uses the resistance heater.
+It has an “Eco Mode” setting that determines which heating source to use in order to maximize efficiency.

 Provides air conditioning in hot weather: My basement actually got so cold this summer from my operating my hybrid heat pump water heater, that I temporarily reconnected the ductwork just so it wouldn’t keep making the basement so cold.